 Charles draws on his diverse experiences in all three branches of the federal government—coupled with more than a decade in private practice—to be a flexible advocate in each of these forums.

 Charles is originally from Charlotte.
 He began his legal career as a law clerk to the Honorable John D. Butzner on the U.S. Court of Appeals for the Fourth Circuit in Richmond, Virginia.
-He then spent almost four years as an appellate litigator in the U.S. Department of Justice in Washington, D.C., before spending two years as a policy adviser on the staff of now-Majority Leader Mitch McConnell (R-KY).
+He then spent almost four years as an appellate litigator in the U.S. Department of Justice in Washington, D.C., before spending two years as a policy adviser on the staff of a U.S. senator.

-When Charles returned to Raleigh in 2003, he combined his federal experiences to develop a flexible practice that has included successfully defending North Carolina’s ethanol-blending law in federal court, successfully challenging a state law restricting the development of adult care homes, advocating for media clients on Capitol Hill, representing national Presidential campaigns, advising media organizations on political broadcasting issues, and even helping a local flea market repair its relationship with a city government.
+When Charles returned to Raleigh in 2003, he combined his federal experiences to develop a diverse practice that has included successfully defending North Carolina’s ethanol-blending law in federal court, successfully challenging a state law restricting the development of adult care homes, advocating for media clients on Capitol Hill, advising clients on advertising and digital media issues, representing local governments on redistricting matters, and even helping a local flea market repair its relationship with a city government.

+Charles serves as outside General Counsel to the North Carolina Association of Broadcasters and also works with other state broadcast associations on legal and policy matters.
 Charles has recently expanded his practice into digital media and data privacy.
 He has counseled a number of clients—both large and small—on how to respond to a data breach and how to institute policies to avoid future breaches.
 He also advises clients on the risks of digital and social media, including copyright law and the growing federal regulations regarding online marketing and privacy.
-He is a frequent speaker on digital media and data privacy topics and a contributor to the Firm’s Digital Media and Data Privacy blog.
+He is a frequent speaker on digital media and data privacy topics.

-As election and ethics laws continue to expand, Charles has helped companies navigate the new constitutional landscape—including the use of independent expenditures, “SuperPACs.”
-He has also guided clients through campaign finance investigations.
+As election and ethics laws continue to expand, Charles has helped companies navigate the new constitutional landscape and has guided clients through ethics and campaign finance investigations.

 Charles has counseled companies responding to data breaches, including notifications to consumers, state regulators, insurers and vendors in various states.
 He also helps companies identify data privacy issues on the “front-end” and implement policies to reduce the risk of a future data breach.
 Charles also helps digital media and e-commerce companies draft privacy policies for online services and mobile applications and to avoid risks.

 Charles draws on his media law experience to help clients identify and address digital and social media content, including copyright, trademark, right of publicity, and online marketing issues.
-He has worked with “start-up” online services, large media companies and even a national presidential campaign.
+He has worked with “start-up” online services and large media companies, among others.

 Charles regularly advocates before Congress and the FCC on broadcast law issues for several state and federal trade associations.

-Charles also defends clients against enforcement actions by regulatory boards and state agencies regarding professional licensure issues, unfair and deceptive practices, election and ethics law violations, as well as tax, real estate and mortgage lending matters.
+Charles also defends clients against enforcement actions by regulatory boards and state agencies regarding professional licensure issues, unfair and deceptive practices, and election and ethics law violations.
 He often works with regulators to negotiate settlements and obtain proactive regulatory guidance.

 Charles is a leader in the firm’s political and election law practice .
-He counsels clients on state and federal campaign finance laws, including the use of “SuperPACs” and other activities by corporations and tax-exempt organizations.
+He counsels clients on state and federal campaign finance laws.
 He also counsels media companies on political advertising rules and regulations during each election season.